Barham Koondrook

 Not surprisingly, many activities here are based around the iconic Murray River including wetland cruises, fishing, camping, bushwalking, boating and canoeing.
 Combine these with a diverse and exciting range of eateries, a collection of individual country retail shops, niche farm-gate experiences and our many unique markets and events, and you’ll quickly see why Barham Koondrook has much to offer anyone looking for a refreshing change of scenery.

-Summer Highlights in Barham
+Autumn Highlights in Barham

-Summer is the ideal season for river adventures
+Autumn is perfect for river adventures

-Indulge on local wine and produce
+Indulge in local wine and produce

 Enjoy Retail Therapy